-If any species is categorised as Endangered or Critically Endangered on Union for Conservation of Nature's Red List of Threatened Species - IUCN's Red List, or if it appears in the Convention on International Trade in Endangered Species of Wild Fauna and Flora - CITES appendices, it cannot be approved for use as MarinTrust raw material.
+If any species is categorised as Endangered or Critically Endangered on Union for Conservation of Nature's Red List of Threatened Species - IUCN's Red List, or if it appears in the Convention on International Trade in Endangered Species of Wild Fauna and Flora - CITES appendices, it cannot be approved for use as Marin Trust raw material.
 Skipjack tuna (Katsuwonus pelamis) is not categorised as Endangered or Critically Endangered on IUCN's Red List and does not appear in CITES appendices; therefore, skipjack tuna (Katsuwonus pelamis) is eligible for approval for use as Marin Trust by-product raw material.

-For assessment and management purposes, one discrete stock of skipjack tuna is recognised in Western Atlantic Ocean, when fished within Food and Agriculture Organization of the United Nations - FAO 21 and 31 (Western Atlantic, - Central and Northern).
+For assessment and management purposes, one discrete stock of Skipjack tuna is recognised in Western Atlantic Ocean, when fished within Food and Agriculture Organization of the United Nations - FAO 21 and 31 (Western Atlantic, - Central and Northern).
+The last stock assessment was conducted in 2022; thus no changes were applied from last year MarinTrust assessment.